We love Frenchies, and they love us! French Bulldogs are a smaller dog, bred to enjoy being by their owners side.

 - Teach him to be alone even when you’re home.
 Put him in his crate with a treat or toy so he’ll look at this time as pleasant.

-- Provide your dog with plenty of exercise, especially prior to your leaving.
+- Provide your dog with plenty of exercise (find out how much here), especially prior to your leaving.
 A tired dog is more likely to sleep and less likely to have the energy to make noise or be destructive.

 - Give the dog a treat before you leave and when you return so he associates your leaving with good things.

 - Do not reward bad behavior.
 Regardless of how bad you may feel about being gone, don’t let your guilt get in the way of training.